JordanMartinez/purescript-jordans-reference/21-Hello-World/02-Prelude-ish/02-Prelude/08-Control-Flow--Functor-to-Monad/14-The-Monad-Composition-Problem.md

 # The Monad Composition Problem

 Before we can continue further, I need to review a concept and demonstrate the problem it creates.
-I won't show the solution to this problem yet, but I wanted to introduce the reader to it.
+I will show one way to solve this problem, but it's not necessarily the solution most will use for more complicated scenarios (that's what the `Application Structure` folder is for).
 In short, "different monads do not compose."

 ## Reducing a Monad Chain into Its Final Value